iobroker-community-adapters/info/README.md

-# info
+# Info
-information about iobroker-community-adapters organization
+Information about iobroker-community-adapters organization

-# description
+# Description
 It's a github organization for iobroker adapters wich are manged by the community.

 Goal is to help each other with the adapter development, so repositories don't get stale and keep alive.

-# how to become a meber
+# How to become a member

 At the moment, create an issue here and ask.